Docker CLI quick reference

 docker container run <image-name>:<tag>

 This runs the container in a interactive session.
 (The shell does not return).
-Run in the detached mode for the shell to return.

-Run container in detached mode
+Run container in detached mode.

 docker container run -d <image-name>:<tag>